Desperate Tuchel has eight days to save his PSG job | Goal.com

 The levels of concern that PSG are suffering ahead of the clash have been made evident by the coach’s very public stance on Neymar’s lack of fitness.
 It is clear the Brazilian is not primed for such an encounter, but such is the desperation of the hour, he is required.

 “We need him.
 It’s absolutely necessary that he plays,” he told the press.
 “He has the confidence, the quality and the experience.
-He is a key player for his.
+He is a key player for his team.

 “He’s not in the best physical state, but he will start tomorrow.
 He can physically and mentally handle this kind of match.